Enfoid/SwingFish-CommunityCode/cAlgo/Robots/LaMetric/README.md

  - better app integration (getting auth to work can be "tricky" for some peoples)

 Changes:
+ - remove the word "Profit" on todays display
  - remove duplicated "todays Profits"
  - add "arrows" Icon
  - use the word "loss" on daily stats